-At a Glance: In a world beyond the law, where outrageous stunts are a way of life, one man must become a master of honorable swordplay or die of AIDS trying.
+At a Glance: In a world beyond the law, where outrageous stunts are a way of life, one man must become a master of honorable swordplay or die trying.

 Platform: NES (Download Emulator here - 192k)

 Our hero prepares to embark on an epic quest recover his missing eyballs.
 Right: kleenex